The Garden Route

 There are four stunning beaches to choose from, each with their own unique atmosphere, so there’s nowhere better along the Garden Route to stretch out in the sunshine and spot dolphins in the surf.

-The Featherbed Reserve is one of our Garden Route favourites.
+The Featherbed Reserve is a Garden Route favourite.
 It’s a really unique 150-hectare private reserve that covers the entire Western Head in Knysna and one of South Africa’s Natural Heritage Sites.
-From Featherbed, you can look back over the tranquil lagoon to Knysna and look out ahead to the crashing ocean, where you may even see whales breaching in the waves.
+From Featherbed, you can look back over the tranquil lagoon to Knysna and look out ahead to the crashing ocean.

 Tsitsikamma is totally enchanting.
 It’s an indigenous forest full of wildlife and scattered with a magical mixture of waterfalls, rivers, gorges, and beaches.